project will involve RESEARCHING an episode from the relatively recent history

 THE GOVERNMENT PROGRAMS: The following list

 shows the project topic assignments for all students.
-If your topic is assigned in error, please see Mr. B. as soon as possible.
+If you there are TWO students listed for a topic, you are NOT working together and will both submit projects separately.
 Students will be asked to research, analyze and report on their topic for the rest of the class. :

 - Experimentation on Citizens: U.S. government experimentation on citizens-

 - The Tuskegee Syphilis Experiment: Did the government infect poor black men with venereal disease for over 40 years?